cmayron/Legal-Calculus/README.md

 - incentives
 - record integrity

-LCES enforces:
+LCES™ enforces:

 - structure before drafting
 - verification before execution
 - role separation before workflow
 - human judgment before submission

-LCES teaches the Strategist how the system thinks — procedurally, structurally, and constitutionally.
+LCES™ teaches the Strategist how the system thinks — procedurally, structurally, and constitutionally.

 ---

-# **3. What LCES Is NOT**
+# **3. What LCES™ Is NOT**

-LCES is not:
+LCES™ is not:

 - legal advice
 - legal representation